MarQuisKnox/Zend_Db-Model-Generator/readme.txt

 class::fetchList($where=null, $order=null, $count=null, $offset=null) - fetch all , filtered by where, order, count and offset.
 class::fetchListToArray($where=null, $order=null, $count=null, $offset=null) - fetch all , filtered by where, order, count and offset.
-                                                                               returns each row in an array instead of an instance of the class. class::save() - save the current row class::set<field>($value) - sets a field with a value class::get<field>() - get a field's value class::fetchAllToArray() - returns all the rows of the table in an array
+                                                                               returns each row in an array instead of an instance of the class. class::save($ignoreEmptyValuesOnUpdate=true) - save the current row class::set<field>($value) - sets a field with a value class::get<field>() - get a field's value class::fetchAllToArray() - returns all the rows of the table in an array